scroll-tech/zkevm-circuits/aggregator/README.md

 ```
 All preimage fields' values are provided to the batch through the `BatchHeader` struct, so it can correctly construct the hash state transition from `parent_batch_hash` to `batch_hash` (for current batch).

-Note there are also implicitly represents of state roots before/after batch from the states of chunks it has aggregated:
+Note that there are also implicit constraints between state roots before/after batch and the state roots of the chunks it has aggregated:
 ```
 prev_state_root := c_0.prev_state_root
 post_state_root := c_k.post_state_root